-Our veterinarian identified that it’s a significant problem in our area, and many types of young livestock (sheep, cattle, etc.) get it from early spring on.
+Our veterinarian identified that it’s a significant problem in our area, and that many types of young livestock (sheep, cattle, goats, etc.) get it from early spring on.

-What Coccidiosis Is
+What Coccidiosis (Coccidia) In Goats Is

 Coccidiosis is a disease of the intestinal tract caused by the parasite coccidia.
-Coccidia are almost always present in the goat’s environment, and goat’s are generally infected with small numbers of the parasites that do very little damage.
+Coccidia are almost always present in the goat’s environment, and goats are generally infected with small numbers of the parasites that do very little damage.

-The disease is spread through contact with infected feces, and it takes from 5 – 13 days after contact for the goat to exhibit the illness.
+The disease is spread through contact with infected feces, and it takes from 5 to 13 days after contact for the goat to exhibit the illness.
 The main indicator is diarrhea, which is followed by dehydration, weakness, and death if not treated.

 A fecal sample taken to your Vet can be used to confirm coccidia, but after dealing with it a few times, it’s easy to recognize an outbreak.
 Our Vet suggested using Corid (amprolium) at 1 cc/20 lbs. for five days or alternatively Albon (sulfadimethoxine) also for five days to treat it.

-As an alternative, many breeders are now using a drug that was developed to combat both stages of coccidia and that is given in just one dose (and in the case of an outbreak may be repeated in 10 days) called Baycox (toltrazuril coccidiocide).
+As an alternative, many breeders are now using a drug that was developed to combat both stages of coccidia.
+It’s given in just one dose (and in the case of an outbreak may be repeated in 10 days) and is generically called Baycox (toltrazuril coccidiocide).
 It can be found here.

 In addition to administering the drugs above, it’s important to keep all the goats showing signs of coccidia hydrated.
-If the signs of an outbreak are caught quickly, the goats are treated promptly, and kept hydrated, then they usually recover fully within a few days.
+If the signs of an outbreak are caught quickly, the goats are treated promptly and kept hydrated, then they usually recover fully within a few days.